-The Managing Director and Senior Executives have written employment agreements with the Company setting out their duties, obligations and remuneration.
-The Company Secretary (who is engaged on a part-time basis under a retainer arrangement) has entered into a consultancy agreement with the Company setting out his role and responsibilities and remuneration.
+The Managing Director and Executive Director have written employment agreements with the Company setting out their duties, obligations and remuneration.
+The Company Secretary is engaged under a consultancy agreement with the Company which sets out the role and responsibilities and remuneration of the position.

-The material terms of engagement with the Company's 'key management personnel' (which includes the Managing Director) are outlined within the Remuneration Report in the Company's latest Annual Report.
+The material terms of engagement with the Company's 'Key Management Personnel' are outlined within the Remuneration Report in the Company's latest Annual Report.

 The Company's Constitution requires one third of the Directors (or if that is not a whole number, the whole number nearest to one third) to retire at each Annual General Meeting (AGM).
 The Director(s) who retire under this rule are those who have held office the longest since last being elected or appointed.
 If two or more Directors have been in office for the same period, those Directors may agree which of them will retire.
-This rule does not apply to the Managing Director.
-A Director appointed by the Board since the last AGM and subject to retirement and re-election at the following AGM is also not taken into account in determining the number of Directors who must retire by rotation.
+The retirement rule does not apply to the Managing Director.
+A Director appointed by the Board since the last AGM is subject to retirement and election at the following AGM and is also not taken into account in determining the number of Directors who must retire by rotation at that meeting.